 BY SIMON WOOD OF WOOD MANCHESTER AND WoodKraft Cheltenham.
 IMAGES © BROOD MAGAZINE

 “It is important, so very important that we eat, cook and relax as a family.
 Despite life trying its best to get in the way.
-Once a week we should all make the time.”
+Once a week we should all make the time.” – SIMON WOOD

-This is my first column for Brood so I thought I’d lay out my food and family ethos as well as showing you some amazing hands on child friendly Summer BBQ recipes and a little something for the grown-ups to enjoy.
+I thought I’d lay out my food and family ethos as well as showing you some amazing hands on child friendly Summer BBQ recipes and a little something for the grown-ups to enjoy.

 Food and families are two topics in which everyone claims some expertise, and rightly so.
 Families are made up of people who eat food.
 Both families and food contribute to a person’s physical and social well-being throughout life and are the foundation of many memories, both good and maybe not.